-2016 was Kimco's third consecutive year of participation in the Global Corporate Challenge, a voluntary 100-day program promoting physical activity through friendly competition and teamwork, with the goal of building a healthier and happier work force.
-66% of Kimco employees engaged in the program, and outcomes were again dramatic, with many employees reporting sustained improvement in wellness.
+In 2015, Kimco participated for the second time in the Global Corporate Challenge, a voluntary 100-day program sparked by the spirit of competition and team work that promotes physical activity with an aim of building a healthier and happier workforce.
+58% of Kimco employees engaged in the program, and outcomes were dramatic with many employees reporting sustained improvements in wellness.